Home Insurance Payment Options: Monthly vs Annual & How to Save

 Escrow Shortage Warning

-Rising insurance premiums in 2026 are causing escrow shortages for many homeowners.
-When your insurer raises rates and your escrow hasn't collected enough to cover the bill, your lender will send a shortage notice — meaning your monthly mortgage payment goes up.
+According to Cotality, about 65% of escrow accounts are projected to face shortages in 2026, with an average deficit of $2,157.
+When your insurer raises rates and your escrow hasn't collected enough to cover the bill, your lender will send a shortage notice, meaning your monthly mortgage payment goes up.
+Homeowners in high-risk states have seen escrow payments jump 55% in Florida and 57% in Colorado.
 Learn how to handle an escrow shortage before it catches you off guard.

 State Farm logo